 (3) The Board of Directors shall cause the accounts of the University and the auditor’s report on those accounts, in respect of each University year, to be prepared so as to comply with the requirements and standards with which a company is, and the directors and auditor of a company are, required to comply under the companies laws.

-[Section 29 amended by No. 8 of 2005 s.
+[Section 29 amended: No. 8 of 2005 s.
 48.]

 30. Report to the Minister